DanielAlejandroMartin/Kappa_C/README.md

 After running, you will download Spike data (Sp.txt), neuron positions (coords.txt), and stimulus info (Static.txt and Nscenes.txt).
 They are saved in the folder "Files" (you should create it).

 Then go to "Analysis" folder, and run the following scripts: "ScriptRunFig6" and "ScriptRunFig7".
+Go to "AnalysisResponses_Fig8" folder, and run: "ScriptRunFig8".

-Finally, go to "3-Figures" and run gnuplot GnuFig6 gnuplot GnuFig7
+Finally, go to "3-Figures" and run gnuplot GnuFig6 gnuplot GnuFig7 gnuplot GnuFig8